 AUMA has made it so adults who are over the age of 21 are able to legally possess as well as privately use cannabis.
-They are able to own one ounce, and give away marijuana as well.
+They are able to own one ounce and give away marijuana as well.

-In spite of this, local cities and counties can adjust rules, and make restrictions on cannabis use within areas of their jurisdiction, so wherever you are visiting, make sure that you are checking the rules.
+In spite of this, local cities and counties can adjust rules, and make restrictions on cannabis use within areas of their jurisdiction, so wherever you are visiting, make sure that you are checking the laws.

 All facilities which have gotten state licensing have to have approval from the city and the county governments.

-If you want to visit California, but need to know what the restrictions and rules are surrounding possession and use of marijuana, keep reading to get further details.
+If you want to visit California, but need to know what the restrictions and rules are surrounding the possession and use of marijuana, keep reading to get further details.

 Legal Adult-Use Activities

 Due to AUMA it is legal for someone over the age of 21 to possess, process, transport, buy or obtain, or to give away, up to an ounce of cannabis or alternatively 8 grams of concentrated cannabis.

 It is also legal to cultivate, plant, harvest, and then dry and process, no more than 6 live marijuana plants at one time.

 However, there are caveats to this, if you have a living cannabis plant, or just cannabis, in one property, it will need to be out of view from a public area.
 You can not have more than 6 plants planted in your home at one time, with the exception being for some medical users in some cities.